Reading time:

 WHERE TO LIVE?

-Though Sleepless in Seattle may have us thinking that everyone in Seattle lives in houseboats, don’t let the Hollywood depiction fool you!
+Moving from LA to Seattle?
+It's a big step, but we've got your back.
+First, forget the Sleepless in Seattle myths; not everyone lives on houseboats.
+Seattle's neighborhoods vary from bustling Downtown to quiet suburbs like Bellevue.
+So, pick a spot that matches your lifestyle—whether you want an artsy vibe or a family-friendly area with great schools.
 There are many wonderful neighborhoods in Seattle (and most people do not live on boats).
 Some areas of the city offer a more hip and cosmopolitan style of living like Capitol Hill, Downtown and Fremont.
 While others are more traditional and suburban like Redmond, Kirkland and Bellevue (which have great public high schools and low crime).
 Depending on your preferences, there are plenty of great neighborhood options in Seattle.

 READY TO MOVE?
 REACH OUT TO LOCAL MOVING SERVICES